 Product Liability Lawyers

-Representing Victims in Springfield, Joplin, and Rogers/Bentonville
+Representing Victims in Joplin and Springfield

 While people may have heard stories of defective products causing injuries, they never expect it to happen to them.
 When buying an items, consumers have a right to expect the product is made responsibly, with legally safe materials.
 However, defective and dangerous products are made every day and cause thousands of injuries every year in the United States.

 Largely, a product liability case rests on who was at fault when making the product that led to your injury.
 For example, a car is designed by an engineer, manufactured in a factory, and sold at a car dealership.
 Additionally, parts for the car may have come from several different manufacturers, whose products might have their own design flaws.
 At what point was the error introduced that led to your accident?

 For example, the Takata airbag recall was one of the biggest product recalls in U.S. history.
 Takata manufactured the airbags that were used in thousands of cars made by different companies.
 Because Takata was aware of the design flaw, they were held responsible for the high number of deaths caused by their products, rather than the car companies who purchased the airbags for use or the dealerships that sold the cars.

 When looking at a product that caused an injury, there are three different defects that might have contributed to harm.